DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/3 Physics.md

 * Give it a name like "Ground".
 * Set it's position to "0, -2, 0".
 * Set it's Scale to "10, 0.5, 1".
 * Add the "WhiteBox" file from the Assets folder to the Sprites folder in the Project.
+This is just like the circle from [last lesson](./2%20GameObjects.md).
 * Set the Sprite to the "WhiteBox" sprite.
 * Add a "Rigidbody 2D" to it.
 * Add a ["Box Collider 2D"](https://docs.unity3d.com/Manual/class-BoxCollider2D.html).
 This should be the proper size, but you can change it if not.